Volunteers of America

 at Volunteers of America

-Volunteers of America is looking for an experienced Director of Social Services to join our team at Laurel Manor in Colorado Springs, CO!
+Volunteers of America is looking for a Social Services Director to join our team at Horizons care center in beautiful Eckert, CO!

 1. Leads and directs Social Service Department.

 a.
 Develops a mission and direction for the department itself, participates in goal setting and direction activities with the Executive Director.

 b.
 Attends and participates in management committee meetings to represent department.

 2. Manages and directs activities of department in accordance with Volunteers of America National Services' policies and procedures and guidelines.

 3. Coordinates and leads admission transfer and discharge team: